 World Bank Award for Culture4Change Innovation in Preventing Gender-Based Violence in Cambodia

-PHNOM PENH, April 19, 2018- The World Bank Group and the Sexual Violence Research Initiative (SVRI) recently awarded $ 99,900 to Monash University, RACHA, and Culture for Development in Cambodia, which aims to reduce incidents or gender-based violence (GBV). ).
+PHNOM PENH, April 19, 2018- The World Bank Group and the Sexual Violence Research Initiative (SVRI) awarded $ 99,900 to Monash University, Buddhism for Health, and Culture for Change (C4C) to reduce gender-based violence GBV) in Cambodia.
 Click here for a poster of the project).

 "Cambodia has important advances against gender-based violence, but understanding cultural attitudes is important to GBV succeed," said Miguel Eduardo Sanchez Martin, World Bank Acting Country Manager for Cambodia.
 "We congratulate the winners on this innovative approach and look forward to learning about the effects of GBV."